 - 2 tablespoon oil

 - 1 tablespoon tomato ketchup

 - 1/4 teaspoon sugar

-- Mix all ingredients together and refrigerate for 30 minutes.
+- Mix all ingredients together cover and refrigerate for 30 minutes.

-- Fry the chicken, when it's browned remove from heat and keep aside.
+- Fry the chicken and when it's browned, remove from heat and keep aside.

-- To the remaining oil in the saucepan, add the onion and fry until translucent.
+- In the saucepan, add one tablespoon oil and one tablespoon butter.
+Add the onion and fry until translucent.

-- Add ginger garlic paste an stir for 2 minutes.
+- Add ginger-garlic paste and stir for 2 minutes.

 - Add tomatoes, stir for 3-4 minutes.
 Add coriander, garam masala, and salt.

 - Add water and let it simmer for 3-4 minutes on medium heat.